Rico-febrian/flight-bookings-elt-pipeline-with-airflow/README.md

 By completing this project, you will:

-* Understand the basic structure of an ELT pipeline
+- Understand the basic structure of an ELT pipeline

-* Learn how to use Apache Airflow (Standalone) to manage DAG, connection and pipeline.
+- Learn how to use Apache Airflow (Standalone) to:
+    - Manage connection and variables
+    - Create dynamic task and
+    - Handle task failures and errors

-* Run and monitor DAGs through the Airflow UI
+- Run and monitor DAGs through the Airflow UI

 ---

 ## ⚙️ Requirements

-Make sure you have the following tools installed:
+Make sure your setup meets these minimum requirements:

+- A laptop with at least **8GB of RAM**

+  (Note: 8GB is the bare minimum, especially if you’re running on Windows.
+If possible, go for 16GB for a smoother experience.)

 - Docker or Docker Desktop with WSL enabled

 - Python 3.7 or newer

 - DBeaver (or any PostgreSQL-compatible database client)

 ---